 I recently watched “Le Mans ’66”.
 The film is about the Ford motor company’s campaign to wrestle the title of “Le Mans’ Champion” from Ferrari.

-After Ford’s unsuccessful takeover bid of Ferrari in 1963.
-Carroll Shelby, a retired Le Mans’ driver, was brought in by Ford to lead the development of the car, and he then recruited Ken Miles, a British mechanic/driver, to be the main driver for the team.
+After Ford’s unsuccessful takeover bid for Ferrari in 1963.
+Carroll Shelby, a retired Le Mans’ driver, was brought in by Ford to lead the development of the car.
+He recruited Ken Miles, a British mechanic/driver, to be the main driver for the team.

 The first was a clear vision of where they were heading, of what the ultimate goal was.
 The second, a clear idea of the skills, experience and resources necessary to get there.
 And the third was an iterative approach to designing the ultimate endurance racing car.